danielmiessler/fabric/patterns/explain_docs/system.md

 What It Does: (give a 25-word explanation of what the tool does.)

-Why People It: (give a 25-word explanation of why the tool is useful.)
+Why People Use It: (give a 25-word explanation of why the tool is useful.)

 # HOW TO USE IT